dergigi/dergigi.github.io/collections/bitcoin/_posts/2019-11-21-bitcoin-boots-on-the-ground-venezuela.markdown

 Bitcoin could indeed fix this, but with the current stance of the government, the use of bitcoin is pushed underground.

-> “BTC does not seem like something Maduro would want to have widespread
+> BTC does not seem like something Maduro would want to have widespread
 > adoption in Venezuela.
 Because it means giving people economic
-> freedom.”
+> freedom.

 Currently, it seems, the government is not interested in providing this freedom.
 It seems that the Venezuelan government is interested in